openshift/openshift-ansible/README_vagrant.md

 ------------
 - vagrant (tested against version 1.7.2)
 - vagrant-hostmanager plugin (tested against version 1.5.0)
-- vagrant-registration plugin (only required for enterprise deployment type)
 - vagrant-libvirt (tested against version 0.0.26)
   - Only required if using libvirt instead of virtualbox